Safeguarding policy statement

-Aim and scope of this statement
+Aim and scope

-- Children under 18
+- Children under 18.

-- Any adult that receives a service from DLAG, but with particular regard to ‘adults at risk’ (1)
+- Any adult that receives a service from DLAG, but with particular regard to ‘adults at risk’ (i).

 This policy must be read by all volunteers and staff within DLAG and they must understand their duties in relation to safeguarding and promoting the well-being of service users, themselves and other volunteers.

-- Ensuring that volunteers know how to report something that worries them whilst volunteering
+- Ensuring that volunteers know how to report something that worries them whilst volunteering.

 - Protecting the privacy of volunteers and service users in line with DLAG’s General Data Protection Policy (GDPR) policy.